 The Steep Ravine Trail includes a 14-rung wooden ladder that may pose problems for small children.
 Even adults may have difficulty if it's damp and the rungs are slick.

-Starting at the Pantoll ranger station, follow the paved service road west, and after just a few yards, turn onto the Old Mine Trail.
+>From the Pantoll parking lot, the paved service road west, and after just a few yards, turn onto the Old Mine Trail.
 The trail runs parallel to the road, and eventually re-joins it.
 Turn left onto the road and descend a few yards to the Dipsea Trail intersection.

 The scenery improves dramatically as soon as you turn onto the Dipsea Trail, which winds through open chaparral with great views of the glittering Pacific Ocean.
 The Sunset District of San Francisco is visible to the south, and near the top of the trail you can also see parts of the Bay Area.
 On a summer day a huge fog bank might lie below the trail, so that you seem to be walking above the clouds.